CordetG/cgula-rust-web-spr24/error-notes.md

 ```

 So it installed successfully, but wouldn't start.
 I believe I had an issue starting docker desktop from the terminal previously as well, so I am going to start it from the GUI.

+Well -- after all that, docker did not fully uninstall and now I can't even generate a new gpg key and trying to sign in results in an error with a ticket to support.
+So -- I give up on docker.